Charles Johnson (fighter): Ultimate Fighting Championship

 Johnson made his UFC debut against Muhammad Mokaev on July 23, 2022, at UFC Fight Night 212.
 He lost the fight via unanimous decision.

 Johnson faced Zhalgas Zhumagulov at UFC Fight Night 215.
 He won the fight via split decision.
 12 out of 13 media outlets scored the fight in favor of Zhumagulov.

 Johnson faced Jimmy Flick on January 14, 2023, UFC Fight Night 217.
 He won the fight via technical knockout in the first round.

 Johnson faced Ode' Osbourne on February 25, 2023, at UFC Fight Night 220.
 He lost the fight via split decision.

-Johnson faced Cody Durden on April 29, 2023, at UFC on ESPN: Song vs. Simón.
+Johnson faced Cody Durden on April 29, 2023, at UFC on ESPN 45.
 He lost the fight via unanimous decision.

 Johnson faced Rafael Estevam on November 18, 2023, at UFC Fight Night 232.
 He lost the fight by unanimous decision.

 Johnson faced Azat Maksum on February 3, 2024 at UFC Fight Night 235, replacing Nate Maness on that bout.
 He won the fight by unanimous decision.
 This fight earned him his first Fight of the Night award.

 In his next fight, he faced Jake Hadley on May 11, 2024, at UFC on ESPN 56.
 He won the fight via unanimous decision.

 Johnson faced Joshua Van on July 13, 2024, at UFC on ESPN 59.
 He won the bout by knockout in the third round.
 This earned him his first Performance of the Night award.

 Johnson faced Su Mudaerji on October 19, 2024 at UFC Fight Night 245.
 He won the fight by unanimous decision.

 Johnson faced Ramazon Temirov on March 1, 2025 at UFC Fight Night 253.
 He lost the fight by unanimous decision.

 Johnson faced Lone'er Kavanagh on August 23, 2025 at UFC Fight Night 257.
 He won the fight via knockout in round two.
 This fight earned him another Performance of the Night award.

+Johnson faced Alex Perez on January 24, 2026, at UFC 324.
+Perez weighed in at 128.5 pounds, two and a half pounds over the flyweight non-title fight limit.
+As a result, the bout proceeded at catchweight, and Perez was fined 25 percent of his purse, which was awarded to Johnson.
+He lost the fight via technical knockout in round one.

+Johnson faced Bruno Gustavo da Silva on March 14, 2026 at UFC Fight Night 269.
+He won the fight by split decision.

+Johnson faced Asu Almabayev on June 27, 2026 at UFC Fight Night 280.
+He lost the fight via a Suloev submission in the third round.

+Johnson was scheduled to face Jose Ochoa on August 15, 2026 at UFC 330.
+However, Ochoa pulled out for undisclosed reasons three days before the event and was replaced by promotional newcomer and former LFA Flyweight Champion Eduardo Henrique in a 130 pound catchweight bout.
+Johnson defeated Henrique via a rare scottish twister submission in the third round.
+This fight earned him a $100,000 Performance of the Night award.